 - JSOM students also are eligible to meet with the JSOM Career Management Center.

-- ECS students will meet with IPP for co-op opportunities.
+- ECS students will meet with JCS for co-op opportunities.

 Build your network and find a mentor.